 Polynucleotide (DNA) Vaccines

-Animals may also be immunized by injection of the DNA that encodes foreign antigens.
-For example, the DNA coding for a virus antigen can be inserted into a bacterial plasmid, a piece of circular DNA that acts as a vector.
+Animals may also be immunized by injection of DNA encoding viral antigens.
+This DNA can be inserted into a bacterial plasmid, a piece of circular DNA that acts as a vector.
 When the genetically engineered plasmid is injected, it can be taken up by host cells.
-The DNA is then transcribed into mRNA and translated into vaccine protein.
+The DNA is then transcribed, and mRNAs are translated to produce vaccine protein.
 Transfected host cells thus express the vaccine protein in association with major histocompatibility complex class I molecules.
 This can lead to the development of not only neutralizing antibodies but also cytotoxic T cells.

 This type of DNA vaccine is used successfully to protect horses against West Nile virus infection.
-This approach has been applied experimentally to produce vaccines against the viruses that cause avian influenza, lymphocytic choriomeningitis, canine and feline rabies, canine parvo-virus, bovine viral diarrhea, feline immunodeficiency virus-related disorders, feline leukemia, pseudorabies, influenza, foot-and-mouth disease, bovine herpesvirus-1 related disease, and Newcastle disease, among others.
-Although theoretically producing a response similar to that induced by attenuated live vaccines, these nucleic acid vaccines are ideally suited for preparation of vaccines against organisms that are difficult or dangerous to grow in the laboratory.
+This approach has been applied experimentally to produce vaccines against the viruses that cause avian influenza, lymphocytic choriomeningitis, canine and feline rabies, canine parvo, bovine viral diarrhea, feline immunodeficiency virus–related disorders, feline leukemia, pseudorabies, foot-and-mouth disease, bovine herpesvirus-1 related disease, and Newcastle disease, among others.
+Because they can produce a response similar to that induced by attenuated live vaccines, these polynucleotide vaccines are ideally suited for use against organisms that are difficult or dangerous to grow in the laboratory.
 Some DNA vaccines appear to be able to induce immunity even in the presence of very high titers of maternal antibody.
-Immunization with purified DNA in this way allows presentation of viral antigens in their native form, which are synthesized in the same way as antigens during a viral infection.
-This is an improvement over the use of recombinant protein vaccines, in which it has proved difficult to create the proteins in the correct conformation.
+Immunization with purified DNA in this way allows presentation of viral antigens in their native form, because they are synthesized in the same way as antigens during a viral infection.

 Administration of Vaccines